DerrickWong-glitch/Global_Video_Game_Sales/README.md

 ## Purpose
 1) To provide a basic analysis of the global console video game sales since 2010
-2) To serve as a platform to save and share my sql code
+2) To serve as a platform to save and share my SQL code

 Table of contents
 =================